18F/cic-site/_cloud-solutions/identity-and-security.md

     title: Identity management
     summary: Grant access to the right people
 ---

-Solutions to help you keep your teams, devices, and sites safe.
+Use the [FedRAMP Marketplace](https://marketplace.fedramp.gov/#/products?sort=productName&status=Compliant) to find FedRAMP-compliant cloud solutions that help you keep your teams, devices, and sites safe.